roshanis/10kings/chapter2_alauddin_khilji_final.md

 They separated families with bureaucratic efficiency.
 Men and boys over the age of ten to one side, for execution.
 Women and young children to the other, for the slave markets.
 Mothers screaming as sons were torn away.
 Fathers watching helplessly as wives and daughters were chained together.

 The executioner's blade makes a specific sound when it hits bone.
 A wet crack, like breaking green wood, followed by the thump of a head hitting packed earth.
-I've heard it forty-seven times so far tonight.
+I've heard it many times tonight.
 Only men and boys.
 All the fathers and sons.

 The scribes keep meticulous records.
 Two sets of lists, one for executions, one for sales.
 I heard them arguing about a spelling earlier: "Is it Khutulun or Khotulun?
 We need the correct form for both the death registry and the bill of sale for his wife."